SvetlanaMinakova/mms_ga/README.md

 #### Chromosome
 A chromosome is a genetically encoded solution.
 In MMS, a solution is a manner of CNN-based memory reduction, which involves utilization of data processing by parts and buffers reuse techniques, briefly mentioned above.

-In MMS, chromosome encodes the amount of data processing by parts, exploited by every layer of every DNN in the input DNN-based application.
+A chromosome in MMS encodes the amount of data processing by parts, exploited by every layer of every DNN in the input DNN-based application.
 It is defined as a string of *N* elements where, *N* is a total number of layers in every DNN, used by a DNN-based application.
 For example, if a DNN-based application uses two CNNs, CNN1 and CNN1, where CNN1 has 2 layers and CNN2 has 3 layers, then for this application *N=2+3=5*.